-A lot of people quit Google AdWords because they don’t get the kinds of results they want.
+A lot of people quit Google Ads because they don’t get the kinds of results they want.
 However, nine times out of ten, the problem is with their approach to Pay-Per-Click (PPC) advertising, not with the medium itself.
 Granted, sometimes PPC just isn’t right for their business, but more often than not it’s a lack of know-how that’s to blame.

 1. Too many clicks, not enough on conversions